Make the switch to these eco-friendly wallet savers, and you may never look back.

 If you’re looking into a cloth diaper system, you’re likely wondering exactly how many diapers you’ll require.
 Just as your child’s diaper use varies by age, the number of cloth diapers you’ll want to keep on hand will evolve as they grow.

 A new baby is perhaps the worst culprits for diaper use, and may go through as many as 15 diapers in one day.
 That number may skew high, but never underestimate your infant’s power to surprise you.
+This is particularly true for breastfed infants who may pass small stools during feedings, every two to three hours.
 36 diapers is a good amount to keep on hand for your newborn, as it’s almost always enough to get you through two full days, but usually more.

 Once baby reaches their six month milestone, the frequency of their diaper use reduces a bit.
 They may go through as many as 10 diapers, but 6-8 is more likely.
 24 diapers usually offers a 2-4 day window of use.